JaxonRailey/typescript-todolist/README.md

 tsc -v
 ```

-From within the project, launch the watch command, which automatically detects any changes made to the source files, so there's no need to restart the compilation command every time changes are made to the .ts files
+From within the project, launch the `watch` command, which automatically detects any changes made to the source files, so there's no need to restart the compilation command every time changes are made to the .ts files
 ```
 tsc -w
 ```

-If the terminal returns the error "cannot be loaded because running scripts is disabled on this system", run this command (for Windows users only)
+If the terminal returns the error "`cannot be loaded because running scripts is disabled on this system`", run this command (**for Windows users only**)
 ```
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
 ```